 Elizabeth Blackwell (1821-1910) was a British physician

-In 1849, Blackwell became the first woman to graduate from medical school in the United States.
-Second female physician on the Medical Register of the General Medical Council (after Elizabeth Garrett Anderson)
+In 1849, Blackwell became the first woman to graduate from medical school in the United States (and the first female medical graduate in the English speaking world).
+She was the second female physician on the Medical Register of the UK General Medical Council (after Elizabeth Garrett Anderson).

 My whole life is devoted unreservedly to the service of my sex.
 The study and practice of medicine is in my thought but one means to a great end…the true ennoblement of woman.”Blackwell 1869

 - Elizabeth was born on 3 February 1821 in Bristol, England, one of nine children.

 - Her father Samuel was a successful sugar refiner and Elizabeth’s early childhood was comfortable.

 - Samuel exposed his children to controversial views, including advocating equal education for women and the abolition of slavery.